 What will I need to bring to my appointment?

-In addition to your referral and medicare card, please do your best to bring copies of any relevant scans, tests or procedure reports.
+In addition to your referral and medicare card, please do your best to bring copies of any relevant scans, test results or procedure reports.
 The more information/history you can present to your specialist, the more thorough an investigation they can conduct.

 Do you claim for Medicare or Private Health Funds?

 Yes.
-Provided you bring your medicare card to the appointment, we process Medicare claims on the spot.
+Provided you bring your medicare card to the appointment, we can process medicare claims on the spot.
 The rebate, if successful, is transferred back into your nominated bank account within a day or two.
 Your medicare card is only necessary for your initial consultation.

-If your child is seeing a Pediatrician, they will need a parent's medicare details and date of birth for the claim to be allocated to.
+If your child is seeing a Paediatrician, they will need a parent's medicare details and date of birth for the claim to be allocated to.